 - Madness – Monday night everyone will dress up to celebrate a theme that is chosen by the CLC each year.
 Check out the Theme page for this year’s theme.

 - Family Feud – Family groups will go head to head in fun games that you definitely don’t play at home.

-- Talent Show – If your can sing, play an instrument or have some other talent, show us at the Talent Show.
+- Talent Show – If you can sing, play an instrument or have some other talent, show us at the Talent Show.

-- Dance – The DJ will be cranking’ out the hits so you can get down
+- Dancing With The Stars– The DJ will be cranking’ out the hits so you can get down

 - Banquet & Closing Program – At the end of the week, we take time to get dressed up and enjoy a good meal together.
 We also recognize our student leaders and adults in the Closing Program